elioverbey/elioverbey/_posts/2026-02-09-why-i-switched-to-mint-mobile.md

 <!--more-->

-A friend recommended Mint Mobile to me about a year and a half ago, and it's genuinely been one of the best money moves we've made.
-I wanted to write this up because word of mouth is how I found out about it, and if this helps you cut your phone bill, it's worth it.
+A friend (thanks Matt) recommended Mint Mobile to me about a year and a half ago, and it's genuinely been one of the best money moves we've made.
+I wanted to write this up because word of mouth is why I finally switched.

 ## The AT&T Situation

 My wife and I had always gotten our phones through AT&T. It was fine for a while, but then they started doing the thing where they lock in your device credit and you can only apply so much per billing cycle.
 On top of that, the prices just kept creeping up (at the time).

 Part of the reason we were on AT&T's unlimited plan was the bundle.
 We had our internet and cellular through them, and the bundling discount made the unlimited plan feel worth it.
 But our internet had crept up to around $90/month for 1 gig, so we switched to Google Fiber for $70.
-Once we did that, we lost the bundling discount on cellular, and suddenly our phone bill got even harder to justify.
+Once we did that, we lost the bundling discount on cellular, and suddenly our phone bill got too high.

-Now, to be fair - AT&T does have cheaper plans.
+Now, to be fair, AT&T does have cheaper plans.
 But to get those lower prices, you typically need more lines.
-For two lines on unlimited without a bundle discount, we were stuck at $135/month.
+For two lines on unlimited without a bundle discount, we were stuck.
 I won't list their current pricing here because it'll change, but at the time, the math just didn't work for us anymore.

-When I switched jobs and we needed to tighten up our budget, the phone bill was one of the first things we looked at.
-A friend had been on Mint and recommended it, so we decided to give it a shot.
+When I switched jobs (and took an intentional pay cut to do something I loved and work with people I love (Hey Tim)) and we needed to tighten up our budget, the phone bill was one of the first things we looked at.

 ## The Savings Are Real

 Here's where I'll let the numbers do the talking.
-Below are two screenshots from my YNAB account - one showing what we were paying AT&T, and one showing our Mint Mobile charges.
+Below are two screenshots from my YNAB account: one showing what we were paying AT&T, and one showing our Mint Mobile charges.

 <figure>
   <img src="/assets/images/mint-mobile/att-ynab.png" alt="AT&T spending in YNAB">
   <figcaption>Our AT&T charges from YNAB — $135/month was the norm, plus that $172.66 Dublin trip.</figcaption>
 </figure>

-This isn't to say AT&T is a bad carrier - they're not.
-But on their unlimited plan, we were consistently paying **$135/month** for two lines.
-You'll notice the $172.66 charge in there - that was because I had to travel to Dublin for work and added AT&T's international plan for the trip.
+This isn't to say AT&T is a bad carrier; they're not at all.
+They are great.
+But on their unlimited plan, we were about to be consistently paying **$135/month** for two lines (after our discounts dropped).
+You'll notice the $172.66 charge in there.
+That was because I had to travel to Dublin for work and added AT&T's international plan for the trip.
 The two $645.51 charges at the end were us paying off our lines so we could leave.

-Now, to be fair - we didn't actually lose the full $645 per phone.
-That was the total remaining balance, but we'd already received most of the device value through credits.
-I went back and looked at our last AT&T bill - we were on payment 8 of 36 at $9.73/month per line.
+NWe didn't actually lose the full $645 per phone.
+That was the total remaining balance.
+I went back and looked at our last AT&T bill.
+We were on payment 8 of 36 at $9.73/credit/month per line.
 So the real loss was the 28 months of credits we forfeited: about $272 per phone, or roughly **$545 total** for both lines.
 Still not nothing, but a lot less painful than it looks at first glance.

 Now here's what Mint Mobile looks like: